maurymarkowitz/Atari-BASIC-benchmarks/README.md

 - scruss - [scruss's extensive test suite](https://github.com/scruss/bench64) for MS BASIC converted to Atari format by Faicuai.
 Values are normalized to the C64=100, so a value of 20 means it is 1/5th as fast as a C64 on that test.

 - wilkinson_sieve - Version of the sieve converted to Atari format by Bill Wilkinson himself, found in the [February 1985 issue of Compute!](https://archive.org/details/1985-02-compute-magazine/page/n139/mode/2up) magazine.
 This version uses a manipulated string for storage, as the Atari's 6-byte number format leaves too little room for an array 8192 long.
 It is not clear whether the lookup/modifications using the string slicing syntax will compare to the numeric array lookup used on other platforms, some experimentation here would be useful.

+- wilkinson_loops - six variations, A through F, of a simple looping system from the [September 1982 issue of Compute!](https://archive.org/details/1982-09-compute-magazine/page/n117/mode/2up).
+The system demonstrates that on some benchmarks, Atari BASIC does just fine.
+It is not surprising that the author of Atari BASIC would write one that shows it to be fast...